Built in plotting function for Kernel density Raster.

 This function provides a simple way to produce consistent maps of Kernel density plots.

-Please be aware that the 'basemap', 'rivers' and 'add_hillshade' arguments use the following functions:
+Please be aware that the 'basemap', 'rivers' arguments use the following functions:

 rosm::osm.image()